apache/causeway-site/content/components/objectstores/jdo/isisjdosupport-service.md

-Title: Workarounds
+Title: Using the IsisJdoSupport service

-The `IsisJdoSupport` service  provides a number of methods to fill in the gaps either of the Isis framework or of DataNucleus.
+The `IsisJdoSupport` service  provides a number of general purpose methods for working with DataNucleus.

+## Executing arbitrary SQL

+The `executeSql(...)` method allows arbitrary queries to be submitted:

+    List<Map<String, Object>> executeSql(String sql);

+while `executeUpdate(...)` allows arbitrary updates to be performed.

+    Integer executeUpdate(String sql);

+A common use of these is to setup fixture data for integration tests.

+## Fixture support

+The `deleteAll(...)` method is provided pretty much exclusively for tearing down fixture data:

+    void deleteAll(Class<?>... pcClasses);

 ## Reloading entities

 A [known limitation](http://www.datanucleus.org/products/datanucleus/jdo/orm/relationships.html) of DataNucleus' implementation of JDO is that persisting a child entity (in a 1:n bidirectional relationship) does not cause the parent's collection to be updated.

-The `IsisJdoSupport#refresh(T domainObject)` method can be used to reload the parent object (or indeed any object).
+The `refresh(T domainObject)` method can be used to reload the parent object (or indeed any object).

 For example: